Krishna Savjani OBE SC | Managing Partner

 - Capital markets, listings (bonds, bonus issues, rights issues)

-- Ongoing representation of Paladin Africa, Malawi’s only major mining company in matters involving financing, taxation, labour and various environmental and mining issues
+- Acting for Paladin Africa, Malawi’s only major mining company, in connection with matters involving financing, taxation, labour and various environmental and mining issues.

-- Press Corporation and Presscane – ongoing representation in issues concerning shareholder disputes regarding a Joint Venture
+- Acting for Press Corporation and Presscane in connection with shareholder disputes regarding a Joint Venture.

-- Introduction of Capital Gains Tax on Sale of Listed Shares.
+- Advising a client in connection with capital gains tax on sale of listed shares matter.
 Until June 2011, capital gains on sale of shares of listed companies held for more than 12 months were exempt from income tax.
-The Malawi Government introduced capital gains tax on capital gains on sale of shares of listed companies irrespective of the period held (in effect with retrospective force), and this resulted in a lot of advisory work.
+The Malawi Government introduced capital gains tax on capital gains on sale of shares of listed companies irrespective of the period held (in effect with retrospective force), resulting in advisory work.

-- Globe Metals and Mining.
-Advising in relation to a transaction whereby a Chinese state owned enterprise acquired majority shareholding in an Australian mining company which in turn has a mining company in Malawi.
+- Acting for Globe Metals and Mining in connection with a transaction involving a Chinese state-owned enterprise acquiring majority shareholding in an Australian mining company which has a mining company in Malawi.

-- Cane Products.
-Advised the board of directors of the company on cash flows and dividend issues in the context of the complaint by minority shareholder regarding non-declaration of dividends, and threat to commence winding up proceedings.
+- Acting for the board of directors of Cane Products in connection with cash flows and dividend issues within the context of a complaint by minority shareholder regarding non-declaration of dividends, and threat to commence winding up proceedings.

-- Lynas Africa.
-Completing the acquisition of mining licence for rare earths and other assets from the previous licence holder.
+- Acting for Lynas Africa in connection with the acquisition of mining licence for rare earths and other assets from the previous licence holder.

-- NICO Holdings Amending and restating trust deed in relation to employee share ownership plan and amending the trust rules.
+- Acting for NICO Holdings in connection with amending and restating their trust deed in relation to employee share ownership plan and amending the trust rules.

-- Packaging Industries Malawi.
-We advised minority shareholders of this company in relation to the proposed basis of acquisition and valuation of shares of minority shareholders as part of de-listing the company from the Malawi Stock Exchange.
-Resulted in the majority shareholder offering more for the minority shares.
+- Acting for Packaging Industries Malawi in connection with minority shareholders of the company, including advising on the proposed basis of acquisition and valuation of shares of minority shareholders as part of de-listing the company from the Malawi Stock Exchange.

-- Mining Development Agreement with the Government.
-Advising a mining company on the scope of the duty exemptions under the development agreement with the Malawi Government and also on the effect of various stability provisions in the development agreement.
+- Advising a mining company in connection with the scope of the duty exemptions under the development agreement with the Malawi Government, including advising on the effect of various stability provisions in the development agreement.

-- Malawi Distilleries.
-Advising in relation to applicable excise duty on cane spirits, limitation periods in respect of claims by the Malawi Revenue Authority and the powers of the Authority to levy distress for excise.
-Also advised on past conduct that created legitimate expectations which can be protected by judicial review proceedings.
+- Acting for Malawi Distilleries in connection with applicable excise duty on cane spirits, limitation periods in respect of claims by the Malawi Revenue Authority and the powers of the Authority to levy distress for excise, including advising on past conduct that created legitimate expectations which can be protected by judicial review proceedings.

-- Advised a major tea company in relation to exchange control and customs and excise issues in the context of export of tea.
+- Advising a major tea company in connection with an exchange control and customs and excise issues in the context of export of tea.

 - Order of the British Empire (OBE) awarded by Her Majesty Queen Elizabeth II.